solderq35/better-chinglish/README.md

 ## Site Setup

+Node Version: `18.18.2`

-It probably doesn't matter, but just in case, I am on node version `16.20.0` (run `node -v` in terminal to check).
-You can change node versions easily with [nvm for Unix](https://github.com/nvm-sh/nvm) or [nvm for Windows](https://github.com/coreybutler/nvm-windows)
+- Run `node -v` in terminal to check
+- You can change node versions easily with [nvm for Unix](https://github.com/nvm-sh/nvm) or [nvm for Windows](https://github.com/coreybutler/nvm-windows)

 `npm install`